maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***getInstances*** operation is to enable service providers to access a complete list of the registered service instances, without calling the more specialised but also expensive (resource-wise) SearchService interface.
-It is implemented following the REST methodology and receives only a page number and a page size as input parameters.
+It is implemented following the REST methodology using a GET HTTP method.
+It receives only a page number and a page size as input parameters.
 The MSR will respond with a list of all Instance objects, in a paged response.
 The internal structure of the Instance object is provided in more detail in the [Service Data Model](#service-data-model) section.

 #### Operation Functionality